Product Description

 Echt Turkish vs. Kmo Turkish

-Both the Echt and the Kmo often feature unique double-knotted fringes along the edges.
-They are sometimes sold without an atara, because many Chassidim who opt for the Turkish or Kmo tallit have a special, ornate atara sewn on.
+The Echt (and sometimes the Kmo) feature unique double-knotted fringes along the edges.
+They are often sold without an atara, because many Chassidim who opt for the Turkish or Kmo tallit have a special, ornate atara sewn on.